 The Canopy Project

 Since the start of human civilization, we’ve cleared 46% of trees globally.
-And today, with our sprawling urban areas and wide open fields, it’s tough to envision what a wooded world looked like.
+And today, with our sprawling urban areas and wide open fields, it’s tough to envision what a truly wooded world looked like.

 To ensure a safe, healthy future, we must restore these forest habitats.
 Here are five reasons we need trees.